Howard Dean: Fundraising

 Dean's director of grassroots fundraising, Larry Biddle, came up with the idea of the popular fundraising "bat", an image of a cartoon baseball player and bat which appeared on the site every time the campaign launched a fundraising challenge.
 The bat encouraged Web site visitors to contribute money immediately through their credit cards.
 This would lead to the bat filling up like a thermometer with the red color indicating the total funds.
 The site often took suggestions from the netroots on their blog.
 One of these suggestions led to one of the campaign's biggest accomplishments: an image of Dean eating a turkey sandwich encouraged supporters to donate $250,000 in three days to match a big-donor dinner by Vice President Dick Cheney.
 The online contributions from that day matched what Cheney made from his fundraiser.

 In November 2003, after a much-publicized online vote among his followers, Dean became the first Democrat to forgo federal matching funds (and the spending limits that go with them) since the system was established in 1974.
 (John Kerry later followed his lead.)
 In addition to state-by-state spending limits for the primaries, the system limits a candidate to spending only $44.6 million until the Democratic National Convention in July, which sum would almost certainly run out soon after the early primary season.
 (George W. Bush declined federal matching funds in 2000 and did so again for the 2004 campaign.)

-In a sign that the Dean campaign was starting to think beyond the primaries, they began in late 2003 to speak of a "$100 revolution" in which two million Americans would give $100 in order to compete with Bush.